egavrev/mytrackerai/README.md

 - [X] Add color selector in sentiment configuration.
 - [X] Journal clean entry box after message is saved.
 - [X] Journal: Possibility to edit saved records from journal  - try with https://docs.streamlit.io/library/advanced-features/dataframes
-- [ ] Journal edit data, upate PD structure with right values, using session state check for eadited or added data udpate SQL.
+- [ ] Add save button to save edited fields.
+- [ ] update data base with saved information.
+- [ ] update df with details on sentiments from lists.
 - [ ] Summary model: Think of a list of prompts to extract match of info from your data.
 - [X] Summary model: Connect to LLM with options to summarize my activity for a week - with different prompts.
 - [ ] Summary model: Make an library of prompts to work with your data.
 - [X] Configuration: show colors labels in the on saved in DB.
-- [ ] Add all data to vector for embeddings using sqlite-vss

 - [ ] When typing a text have an option to improve text by pressing a button.